redox-os/book/src/design/kernel/advantages.md

 Advantages of microkernels
 ==========================

-Arguably, there are quite a lot advantages (and disadvantages too!) of microkernels.
-These will briefly be discussed here:
+There are quite a lot advantages (and disadvantages!) to microkernels, a few of which will be covered here.

 Modularity and customizability
 ------------------------------

 Monolithic kernels are, well, monolithic.
 They do not allow as fine-grained control as microkernels.
-This is due to many essential components being "hard-coded" into the kernel, and thus requiring modifications to the kernel itself.
+This is due to many essential components being "hard-coded" into the kernel, and thus requiring modifications to the kernel itself (e.g., device drivers).

 Microkernels are very modular by nature.
 You can replace, reload, modify, change, and remove modules, on runtime, without even touching the kernel.

-Modern monolithic kernels try to solve this issue, using kernel modules, but do often still require the system to reboot.
+Modern monolithic kernels try to solve this issue using kernel modules but still often require the system to reboot.

 Security
 --------